snorre-k/musicbox/README.md

 - Get IP
   - `sudo reboot`
   - If your WIFI configuration is OK, the IP got by DHCP is printed some lines before the logon prompt.
-  - If you don't so an IP on the boot screen, logon with `pi / raspberry` and type `sudo ip addr list`.
+  - If you don't see an IP on the boot screen, logon with `pi / raspberry` and type `sudo ip addr list`.
 The IP should be listed at the interface `wlan0`.
   - If you do not see an IP at `wlan0`, do the configuration of the WIFI again :)
 - SSH to your PI (from Windows - Putty, or from Linux - ssh).
 Example below shows a Linux SSH connection.
 Insert your IP instead of 10.10.10.10
   - `ssh pi@10.10.10.10`